 Domestic Violence Advocacy Support Central (DVAS)

-DVAS Central is a free service which helps women who have experienced, or are at risk of domestic violence access support.
-DVAS provides people with a safe and friendly environment to access advocacy, legal and DCP services.
+DVAS Central is a free service which helps women who have experienced, or are at risk of domestic violence, access support.
+DVAS provides people with a safe and friendly environment to access advocacy, legal and DCP service

-Family helpline can also be accessed through the translating and interpreting service on 13 40 50.
+Family helpline can be accessed through the translating and interpreting service on 13 40 50.

 Being in a family affects everything we do and good family relationships are important.
 But there are times when all kinds of circumstances can create conflict and problems.
 Fortunately, there is help available if you need it.
 You don’t have to face your problems alone.